The data received via questionnaire, email or download was reformatted and unified.

 The classification is performed by the ESC-Charité Team and may differ from the internal classifications of each funding agency.

-The data analyses and graphs presented in this website are performed with the data available.
-When comparing with other countries, we may take in consideration that data from some funding agencies is missing.
+The data analyses and graphs presented in this website are performed with the available data.
+When comparing with other countries or funding agencies, we may take in consideration that data from some funding agencies is missing.